 Ryanair's strategy is to deliver the best customer service performance in its peer group.
-Ryanair delivers industry leading punctuality and cancelled significantly fewer flights last fiscal year (less than 1 per cent.) compared to its peer group.
+Ryanair delivers industry leading punctuality and cancelled significantly fewer flights in fiscal year 2024 (less than 1 per cent.) compared to its peer group.
 Ryanair achieves this by focusing strongly on the execution of these services.
 Ryanair conducts a daily conference call with airport personnel at each of its base airports, during which the reasons for each "first wave" flight delay and baggage short shipment are discussed in detail and logged to ensure that the root cause is identified and rectified.
 Subsequent (consequential) delays and short shipments are investigated by Ryanair ground operations personnel.
-During fiscal year 2022, Ryanair became the first in the industry to launch a "Day of Travel" assistant in the Ryanair app (the "App") informing passengers about such things as their allocated gate, time through security, bag drop and pick up and, importantly, keeping them up to date with messages and videos in relation to any delay incurred.
-This feature in the App has supported Ryanair's endeavours to keep customers informed at every stage of their journey.